Alt Text for Accessibility

 Photographs are not the only visual elements that require alt text for accessibility.
 So do graphs, charts, maps, infographics, and images of text.
 However, thorough descriptions for information-heavy images typically exceed the recommended character count for alt text.
 So, how should you approach alt text in these cases?

 To write alt text for charts and graphs, include the chart type (for example, line graph, bar graph, or pie chart), the type of data the chart displays, and a summary of the main trend in the chart.
 Alt text for maps and infographics should contain a brief summary of the information.
-Provide more detailed information in surrounding body text, or include in-depth text descriptions directly below these images.
+Provide more detailed information in the surrounding body text, or include in-depth text descriptions directly below these images.

 For images of text, such as promotional banners, alt text should repeat, verbatim, the text displayed in the image.
 However, there is one exception to this rule.
-In some cases—such as a banner that contains a heading followed by a list—users need semantic structure to understand the information that’s conveyed by the text in an image.
+In some cases—such as a banner that contains a heading followed by a list—users need a semantic structure to understand the information that’s conveyed by the text in an image.
 In these situations, it’s best practice to include a separate text description below the graphic, offering only a concise summary in the alt attribute.

 Types of images that don’t require alt text